The City of Cape Town is hoping to be declared as a bioregion.

 The bioregional plan is the primary biodiversity informant as it indicates the presence and location of Critical Biodiversity Areas and Ecological Support Areas, including rivers and wetlands.
 The plan, like the Cape Town Spatial Development Framework, does not grant or take away rights.
 It is, however, expected to propel issues of biodiversity and ecological management to a higher level of importance when developmental applications are considered.

-To lead by example in protection and enhancement of biodiversity
+Leading by example in protection

 The Cape Town Bioregional Plan has been developed in accordance with the vision of the City’s Local Biodiversity Strategy and Action Plan which was adopted by Council on 27 May 2009.
 The resolution taken by Council emphasises, amongst others, the need for the City to lead by example in the protection and enhancement of biodiversity and to be a City that actively protects its biological wealth and prioritises long-term responsibility over short-term gains.